glori1396/Path-finding/README.md

                         Input file destination.
 File containing the scenario to be resolved.
 ```
-Each algorithm uses different flags, but they have one in common, you can see the description next to the flag:
+Each algorithm uses differentiated flags, but they have one in common, you can see the description next to the flag:

 ```
   --tablero-inicial TABLERO_INICIAL